St. Louis man arrested after putting woman in chokehold, killing her

 UPDATED at 10:45 a.m.
 Monday with police seeking charges

-ST. LOUIS — Police were seeking involuntary manslaughter charges Monday after a man accused of choking and killing a 34-year-old woman who broke into his home in the Dutchtown neighborhood.
+ST. LOUIS — Police were seeking involuntary manslaughter charges Monday against a man accused of choking and killing a 34-year-old woman who burglarized a home in the Dutchtown neighborhood.

 Police have not released the name of the woman who died.
-Police initially said the case was a domestic incident but have not said what relationship, if any, the woman had to the man.
+Police initially said the homicide case was related to a domestic incident but have not said what relationship, if any, the woman had to the man.

 Kim Bell of the Post-Dispatch staff contributed to this report.